OptionalaliasIdentifies that this entry is really an alias for the specified name listed

 like createEvalAdapter, in both cases the Function contained within the scopeFn

-will not have the "real" length (number of arguments) that the function is expecting.OptionalscopeIdentifies an IScopeFn function that will be called, this function
+will not have the "real" length (number of arguments) that the function is expecting.OptionalnotIndicates that the evaluation should be negated (i.e. NOT).
+This is equivalent to

 expects the current scope as the this value and any additional arguments